topeterk/HitCounterManager/README.md

 * No window capture needed for stream integration
 * Hot key support for seamless use **ingame** (Windows only)
 * Easy to use profile management
+* On the fly configurable design

-## Features
+### Features in detail

-It was designed for Dark Souls III "0 hit" or "no death" runs to count every hit/death during the playthrough
-* Creates a HTML file of the hit counter that can be used by Open BroadCaster Software in order to make it visible on stream
-  * The design and layout can be costumized completely
-* Instead of using GUI buttons, keyboard shortcuts can be configured:
+* Configurable keyboard hot keys can be used while running fullscreen games (like Dark Souls III):
   * Increase/Decrease hit count of the current split (boss hits and hits on the way separately)
   * Go to next/previous split
   * Reset the run (sets all hit counts to 0 and selects first split)
   * Save the run as your PB (personal best)
-* Keyboard shortcuts are working in fullscreen applications (like Dark Souls III)
-* Via GUI every value can be changed at any time
+* One single save file: [HitCounterManagerSave.xml](HitCounterManagerSave.xml)
+  * Holds all your settings, profiles and is designed to work in newer/upcoming versions, too.
+Save and restore this file at any time.
+* Create profiles for each challange or game
+  * Keeps the current progress and your personal bests saved
+  * Keep track of each profile how many runs/attempts your already started
-* Multiple profiles can be created (e.g. "Any%", "AllBosses", "DLC only"..)
+  * Multiple profiles can be created and switched very easily (e.g. multiple games for Dark Souls trilogy runs)
     * Switching to other profiles will remember the hit counts of the currently selected profile
-* Button to save current run as PB (personal best)
-* Counts the attempts of each run (implicitly on every run's reset or manually)
-* Shows furthest progress since last application start (can also be set manually)
+* Keep track of furthest progress since last application start

-* Settings file "HitCounterManagerSave.xml" holds all your configuration data and is designed to work in newer versions, too.
-Save and restore this file at any time.
-* Comes with some pre-defined profiles for:
+### Pre-defined profiles

 * Bloodborne + The old hunters
 * Dark Souls 1 Prepare To Die Edition
 * Dark Souls 2
 * Dark Souls 3 + Ashes of Ariandel + The Ringed City
 * Demon's Souls
 * Salt and Sanctuary
 * Sekiro
 * The Surge + A walk in the park
-* Comes with different designs..
-  * **.. for counting hits:**

-    * **Numeric** _(Traditional no hit runs)_
-      * Shows the amount of hits for the current run, PB and their differences
-    * **NumericWay** _(Traditional no hit runs)_
-      * As **Numeric** except that hits are shown splitted into boss hits and way hits
+### Design configurations

+The appearance of all designs can be modified via GUI on the fly:
+> Updates run with an interval of 1.5 seconds to spare performance
+> Previews can be found at the **[Wiki pages](../../wiki)**.

+* Purpose

-    * **YesNo** _(Traditional no hit runs)_
+  * Act as split counter _(traditional no hit runs)_
-      * Shows check marks/crosses if one got hit at the current run and PB
-      * Every split has a check mark which has an amount of zero hits
-    * **PBSplits**
-      * Shows the amount of hits for the current run, PB and their differences
-      * Every split is marked "better" which has a less or equal amount of hits compared to the PB split
-  * **.. for counting deaths:**

-    * **Deaths** _(Very basic death counter)_
+  * Death counter _(Very basic death counter)_
-      * Very simple counter that only shows sum of all hits (deaths)
-    * **NoDeath** _(Traditional no death runs)_
-      * Shows check marks/crosses until the players death for the current run and PB
-      * All splits have check marks until the current split appears (__Now__ only) or a split appears that has already counted hits.
-  * **.. for measuring progress:**

-    * **Bosses** _(Simple boss or split checklist)_
+  * Checklist _(Simple boss or split checklist)_
-      * Shows check marks/crosses for every boss (split) that is still alive or already defeated at the current run
-      * Just add a hit to the boss/split to "mark the boss done"
-* The appearance of all designs can be modified via GUI
+* Choose severity of hits _(ends up in differnt split colors)_

+  * Any hit counts as a critical hit
+  * Boss hits are critical, hits on the way count normal
+  * Splits having hits less than PB count normal, otherwise critically
+* Appearance

-  * Set the amount of shown splits that are already finished
+  * Show/Hide amount of runs that has already been started
-  * Set the amount of shown splits that are upcoming
+  * Show/Hide the headline and/or footer
+  * Show/Hide the session progress icon
-  * Show or hide the attempts counter
+  * Show the hits separately or as a combination of boss hits and hits on the way
-  * Show or hide the headline
+  * Show numbers or images to represent hits
-  * Enable or disable the high contrast mode to support better readability on low bitrate streams
+  * Show/Hide the personal best
+* Readability _(e.g. for lower bitrates or mobile devices)_

+  * Limit the visible splits when you have lots of splits
+  * Enable/Disable transparency
+  * Enable/Disable colored split names
+* Custom design

-  * Switch to a custom CSS and font
+  * Switch to a different font
+  * Choose an alternative CSS file _(pink colored alternative available)_

 ## Get the software
 All available releases can be found at the [Releases page](../../releases) on GitHub.